Groups, Orders, and Dynamics: The Space of Left-Orders

-One can easily check (either using Theorem \ref{tararin-theorem} above or by a direct computation) that $K_k$ admits $2^k$ left-orders, each of which being determined by the signs of the $a_i$'s.
+One can easily check (either using Theorem \ref{tararin-theorem} above or by a direct computation) that $K_k$ admits $2^k$ left-orders, each of which is determined by the signs of the $a_i$'s.
 The corresponding rational series is

 \end{ejem}